 Once you complete your application, a representative from the DSS will begin to process your application.
 You will need to complete a SNAP interview as part of the next step in the application process.
 In the interview, you will need to provide verification of the information that you provided on your application.
 This will include proof of citizenship and proof of residency.
 For more information about the SNAP application process, download our free guide.

 Once you are approved for SNAP assistance in Connecticut, you will begin to receive benefits on an electronic benefit transfer (EBT) card.
 Benefits will be issued on the card on a monthly basis.
-You may use this card in the same manner that you would a debit or a credit card.
-It’s important to know that your benefits are able to purchase.
+You may use this card in the same manner that you use a debit or a credit card.
+It is important to know that your benefits are able to purchase.

 Food stamp benefits may be used to buy both staple and accessory foods.
 Staple foods are foods that make up the majority of a healthy diet.
 They include: